finmath/finmath-lib/README.md

 # finmath-lib automatic differentiation extentions

-This project provides and interface (<code>RandomVariableDifferentiableInterface</code>) for random variables which provide automatic differentiation.
+This project provides an interface (<code>RandomVariableDifferentiableInterface</code>) for random variables which provide automatic differentiation.
 The interfaces extends RandomVariableInterface and hence allows to use auto-diff in all Monte-Carlo contexts (via a replacement of the corresponding parameters / factories).

-The project provides an implementation of the backward (a.k.a. adjoint) method via RandomVariableDifferentiableAADFactory.
+The project also provides implementations of this interface, e.g. utilizing the backward (a.k.a. adjoint) method via <code>RandomVariableDifferentiableAADFactory</code>.

 The interface RandomVariableDifferentiableInterface will introduce two additional methods: